CopadoSolutions/copado-recipes/README.md

 ### Supported Formats
 The result viewer component supports the following output formats:

-* Table: Displays the log information in a tabular format with columns and rows.
+* Table: Displays the log information in a tabular format with columns and rows(when data json is an Array of object).
-* YAML: Parses the log data as YAML and presents it in a structured YAML format.
+* YAML: Parses the log data as YAML and presents it in a structured YAML format(when data json is a nested object with complex structure).
-* Plain Text: Displays the log data as plain text without any formatting.
+* Plain Text: Displays the log data as plain text without any formatting(when the data json is a String).

 *Note: The component automatically detects the structure on JSON to display data in the most relevant format*

 ## How to customize
+* The default version support reading data from copado__Result_Data__c.
-To read data from a File related to result record, use the `resultTableFromFile.js`
+* To read data from a File related to result record, use the `resultTableFromFile.js`, sample code reads the `output.json` change the file name if you need to read data from a different file

 ## Contributing
 We welcome contributions from the community to enhance and improve the result viewer component.
 To contribute, please follow these steps: